mariia-korzun/detect-palindrom/README.md

 # Detect palindrom string task

 ### String are given.
 Implement a function - detectPalindrom, that can detect palindrom string.
-If given argument not an string - return "Passed argument is not a string".
-If given string is empty - return "String is empty".
-Also, case sensitive.
+1. Given argument not an string - return "Passed argument is not a string".
+2. Given string is empty - return "String is empty".

+#### Also, NO case sensitive.

 #### For example:
 ```js